vitaut/vitaut.net/_posts/2012-12-21-does-string-formatting-boost-karma.md

 <script type="text/javascript" src="/files/2012-12-stats.js"></script>

 As you can see Karma is indeed the fastest among the tested methods.
-However, the difference between format and Karma is only about 7% which is not too bad considering that format does runtime handling of format specifications and automatically allocates enough space for the output while Karma uses a predefined format and a fixed size buffer.
+However, the difference between C++ Format and Karma is only about 7% which is not too bad considering that C++ Format does runtime handling of format specifications and automatically allocates enough space for the output while Karma uses a predefined format and a fixed size buffer.
 What is surprising to me is that both sprintf and iostreams are much slower.